Serializable Interface in Java

 }

-To deserialize the object, we can use the ObjectInputStream class.
+To deserialize object in Java, we can use the ObjectInputStream class.

 We can see an example of how to read the serialized object from a file and recreate it in memory in the following code: